MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 ---

 Beliefs about Computational Theory
-- Math: use simplier mathematics when it can be combined with coding features
+- Mathematics: use simplier mathematics when it can be combined with coding features
+- Arithmetic is separate from mathematics adn the computer does arithmetic like a calcualtor, also tracking the answers
 - Iterations or steps are sometimes useful to be obvious about

 Beliefs of Structured Programming
 - Visual Objects visually completing Algorithms
 - Algorithms are sometimes recommended Processing-Java language progressions to learn parallel with algorithms

+Beliefs about learning Algorithms
+- Combination of ...
+- Applied Math, and sometimes relearning it to address misconcpetions
+- Learning a CS Language (in HS ... learn a general langauge to learn others in post-secondary)
+- Partially self-checking: visually verified
+- Fully self-checking:
+   - Within problem space illustrated by Euler or Venn Diagrams
+   - Wihtin hardware space and various ERRORs that can be produced

 ---